ManicJamie/speedruncompy/README.md

 - some endpoints are in a degraded state (/leaderboards position)

 However, V2 is poor for some specific tasks; since it can only fetch one category at a time, indexing all runs in a game (or site-wide) is slow.
 Rate limits are also less simple, undocumented & vary between endpoints.

+Additionally, V2 has no promise of stability; it is use-at-your-own-risk, as it is directly tied to the data the site uses.

 ## Omissions